eshneken/cto-identity-sync/Readme.md

 --help:     Prints this message
 --add:      Synchronizes users from Aria service to IDCS/VBCS/OCE apps
 --delete:   Removes users returned from Aria service from IDCS/VBCS/OCE apps
+--clean:    Removes users from IDCS/VBCS/OCE who are no longer found in the Aria service
 ```

 ## Building the service from code